Azure-Samples/cognitive-service-language-samples/core-bot-with-clujs/README.md

 ### Overview

-This bot uses [LUIS](https://www.luis.ai), an AI based cognitive service, to implement language understanding.
+This bot uses [Conversational Language Understanding (CLU)][CLU_ServiceDocHomepage], an AI based cognitive service, to implement language understanding.
+The service uses natively multilingual models, which means that users would be able to train their models in one language but predict in others.
+Users of the service have access to the [language studio][languagestudio], which simplifies the process of adding/importing data, labelling it, training a model, and then finally evaluating it.
+For more information, visit the official [service docs][CLU_ServiceDocHomepage].

+### Install NodeJS

 - [Node.js](https://nodejs.org) version 10.14.1 or higher